spencerwooo/PaimonMenuBar/README.md

 > **Note**
 >
-> `PaimonMenuBar` is made with SwiftUI, designed and native to macOS.
+> `PaimonMenuBar` is made with SwiftUI, designed for and native to macOS.

 ## Download